 It’s important to follow the right tax regulations when you’re establishing payroll.
 Uganda uses a Pay As You Earn (PAYE) system, which requires employers to deduct certain taxes straight from an employee’s paycheck.
 The progressive tax rate ranges from 0-40%, depending on how much an employee earns.

 Uganda also has a National Social Security Fund (NSSF) that amounts to 15% of an employee’s monthly salary.
 However, employees and employers split this amount at 5% and 10%, respectively.
 Both resident and non-resident corporations must pay a standard 30% income tax, also known as corporate tax.

-Uganda Payroll Options
+Uganda Payroll Options for Companies

 When you’re expanding to the country, you’ll also get to choose from four different Uganda payroll options: